 Nepali Migrant Workers Influence Polls, But Can't Vote

-Unable to find jobs at home, some 2.5 million Nepalis -- 7.5 percent of the population -- work abroad to support their families, according to government figures.
+Unable to find jobs at home, some 2.5mn Nepalis - 7.5% of the population - work abroad to support their families, according to government figures.

 Political parties court migrants for the powerful influence they wield over voters back home.